polettix/base-drafts/draft-ietf-quic-transport.md

 ## Stateless Reset {#stateless-reset}

-A stateless reset is provided as an option of last resort for a server that does not have access to the state of a connection.
-A server crash or outage might result in clients continuing to send data to a server that is unable to properly continue the connection.
-A server that wishes to communicate a fatal connection error MUST use a CONNECTION_CLOSE frame if it has sufficient state to do so.
+A stateless reset is provided as an option of last resort for an endpoint that does not have access to the state of a connection.
+A crash or outage might result in peers continuing to send data to an endpoint that is unable to properly continue the connection.

-To support this process, the server sends a stateless_reset_token value during the handshake in the transport parameters.
-This value is protected by encryption, so only client and server know this value.
+To support this process, each endpoint sends a stateless reset token to its peer.
+A different stateless reset token is used for each connection ID that is used.
+The server can send this value during the handshake in the transport parameters or in the NEW_CONNECTION_ID frame.
+The client uses the CLIENT_STATELESS_RESET_TOKEN frame to provide its own token.
+The stateless reset token is thereby protected by encryption, ensuring that only participating endpoints know the value.

-A server that receives packets that it cannot process sends a packet in the following layout:
+An endpoint that receives packets for a connection that it has no state for can send a packet in the following format:

 ~~~
  0                   1                   2                   3